 Perennial Plant Pros

 *Larger Size- Since perennials usually live for several years they have time to get bigger.
-This gives you some more versatility since you don’t necessarily need to plant along the front of beds and borders.

 *Overall Stronger- A plant that is more established is going to do a better job fighting off mother natures ugly side.
 Periods of drought or wet, heat, cold, and disease are all more likely to be fought off from a more established plant.

 *Shorter Bloom Period- Most perennials don’t bloom for as long as annuals do.
 Perennial blooms generally last for 2-6 weeks.